ibm-cloud-docs/hs-crypto/delete-dual-auth-keys.md

 To delete the key, the second approver must have _Manager_ access policy for the instance or key in order to authorize the key for deletion.

-1. In the **Key management service keys** table of the **Manage keys** page, you can find keys that are authorized for deletion with the following indicators:
+1. In the **Keys** table of the **Key management service keys** page, you can find keys that are authorized for deletion with the following indicators:
   * The `Set for deletion` column has a value of `True`.
 The authorization expiration time is displayed in the `Deletion expiration` column.
   * A trash can icon is displayed in the `State` column.
 Hover over the icon to view the deletion expiration date.